Updated for 2020!

 The truth is, there are decent cookware sets available for every budget.
 Whether you're just starting out and need everything, wanting to upgrade a bump or two in quality, or trying to find the perfect pans that work with your particular cooking style, you should be able to find the cookware set that's perfect for you.

 But if you want to buy wisely, you have to do your research.
 The price range of cookware is matched only by its quality range.
-And there are poor-quality sets available even in higher price ranges.
+And there are poor-quality sets available even at higher prices.
 You have to educate yourself so you can get a cookware set you'll be happy with.

 This is where The Rational Kitchen comes in.
 We know the issues.
 We've done the research for you.
-And we've summarized it into one helpful and easy-to-read article.
+And we've summarized here in a helpful, easy-to-read article.

-The best cookware set, in TRK's opinion, is clad stainless.
-It beats the pants off of other cookware.
-So if you're looking for some other type of set (cast iron, aluminum, glass), find another review--but before you do, please read the Why Clad Stainless? section--you just may rethink your purchase.
+The best cookware, in our opinion, is clad stainless.
+So if you're looking for some other type of set (cast iron, aluminum, glass, nonstick), find another review--but before you do, please read the Why Clad Stainless? section--you just may rethink your purchase.

 The Best Cookware Sets At a Glance

-If you don't want to read the whole article, here is a summary my best cookware set picks for every budget:
+If you don't want to read the whole article, here is a summary of our cookware picks:

 Pros and Cons

-Pros: Excellent quality, excellent cladding and heating properties, lifetime warranty, made in USA.
+Pros: Excellent performance, light, lifetime warranty, made in USA.

 Cons: Rivets, expensive.